 In 2018 Knapp signed a multi album contract with Moribund Records that covers his instrumental music and extreme metal projects guaranteeing a future of new and well distributed music.
-In 2022 Knapp resurrected his band, Onward.
-The album "Of Epoch and Inferno" is scheduled for release in 2022.
+In 2022 Knapp resurrected his band, Onward, and released the critically lauded comeback album “Of Epoch and Inferno”.

 "Toby Knapp combines the lead guitar mastery of legends like Jimmy Page, Yngwie Malmsteen, Uli Jon Roth, Ritchie Blackmore and Michael Schenker with a deadly combination of fierce riffage from varying schools of metal .
 From classic metal/ old school thrash to Neo-classical / European power metal to extreme black and death metal , Toby's got it all covered .
 It's no wonder I've been a huge fan of his for years now .
 I always find his playing and composing extremely inspiring and look forward to every new release.
 There's a reason this guy's been out there killing it and making great metal records for almost 3 decades now.
 Wise up and pay attention!"